JetBrains/Qodana/topics/inspection-profiles.md

 ### Custom XML profiles

+<link-summary>You can create XML-formatted inspection profiles using your IDE.</link-summary>

 You can create XML-formatted inspection profiles using your IDE.
 For example, for IntelliJ IDEA this is explained on the [Configure profiles](https://www.jetbrains.com/help/idea/customizing-profiles.html) page.
 After you create a profile, you can [export](https://www.jetbrains.com/help/idea/customizing-profiles.html#export-and-import-a-profile) it to a file.